 Keeping alive the memory of all who served at Royal Air Force Tarrant Rushton

-The memorial at the former Royal Air Force station of Tarrant Rushton in Dorset, created in 1982 whilst the airfield was being dismantled.
+Set on a windy plateau in Dorset stands proud the memorial at the former Royal Air Force station of Tarrant Rushton in Dorset, created in 1982 as a fitting tribute to all who served here.

-Welcome to the story of Tarrant Rushton airfield.
+Welcome to the fascinating story of Tarrant Rushton airfield.

-Our mission is to maintain the memorial and keep alive the memory of all the brave men and women who served here during the second world war or with Flight Refuelling.
+Our community group, Friends of Tarrant Rushton Airfield Memorial, has been established to maintain the memorial and keep alive the memory of all the brave men and women who served here during the second world war or with Flight Refuelling up to the airfield’s closure in 1980.
+Find out how to become a friend here

 Andrew PM Wright